One of the most common questions I get from potential authors who are about to write a book is something along the lines of:

 One of the major ways to make money from a book is through speaking engagements.

-3. Get Clients for Your Professional Service Practice (Medical, Financial, etc.)
+3. Professional Service (Medical, Financial, etc.)

-One of the very best ways to use a book is to establish your authority in your field of service and then use that authority to generate new clients.
+One of the best ways to use a book is to establish your authority in your field of service and then use that authority to generate new clients.

-4. Promote Your Coaching Services
+4. Coaching Services